joosthvanderlinden/joosthvanderlinden.github.io/_posts/2019-02-12-average-donation-in-NT.md

 For further details, refer to the full [blog post](https://www.ourcommunity.com.au/general/general_article.jsp?articleid=7632).

 #### Multiple comparisons
-In this investigation, the `statsmodels` function [multicomp.TukeyHSDResults.plot_simultaneous](https://www.statsmodels.org/dev/generated/statsmodels.sandbox.stats.multicomp.TukeyHSDResults.plot_simultaneous.html) provided a very useful way to visualize and compare multiple averages.
+In this investigation, the `statsmodels` function [multicomp.TukeyHSDResults.plot_simultaneous](https://www.statsmodels.org/dev/generated/statsmodels.sandbox.stats.multicomp.TukeyHSDResults.plot_simultaneous.html) provided a very nice way to visualize and compare multiple averages.
 I found this plot to be particularly useful to demonstrate (a lack of) statistical significance for a non-technical audience.
 Interval widths are computed using Tukey’s Q critical value.